 Are you the type of person who sees guns as nothing more than tools for hunting?
 What if, instead of spending all your money buying new hunting guns, you could just spend that money on additional hunting time instead?
 If that's the case, this is the list for you.

 I'm not the kind of guy who will ever try to talk you out of buying a new gun.
 After all, buying a new gun for an upcoming hunt is half the fun for some people.

 A good hunting shotgun is an important part of any hunter's firearm collection.
-In addition to being a great home-defense shotgun, a 12-gauge pump-action shotgun like the Remington Model 870 (or a Mossberg 500 if that's more your cup of tea) with a 3-inch chamber is just about a perfect shotgun for hunting.
+In addition to being a great home-defense shotgun, a 12-gauge pump-action shotgun like the Remington Model 870 (or the Mossberg 500 if that's more your cup of tea) with a 3-inch chamber is an excellent choice for hunting, too.

 Not only is the Remington Model 870 very reasonably priced and extremely reliable, but it's super versatile.
 If you purchase a 3-inch model with interchangeable choke tubes, you can use both 2 3/4-inch and 3-inch shells to hunt basically any type of bird: doves, quail, chukars, grouse, pheasants, turkeys, ducks, geese, etc.